cambridge-ceu/GitHub-matters/README.md

 ## How to contribute to [the listed repositories](https://github.com/cambridge-ceu)

-Assuming you have registered a GitHub account, simply contact owner of a repository adding yourself as a contributor.
+Assuming you have registered a GitHub account, simply contact owner of a repository to add yourself as a contributor.

 As adapted from [Apress](https://github.com/apress), a more general approach involves the following steps: